Sanjna Suri

 Sanjna Suri (born 31 March 1991) is a Malaysian pharmacist, beauty pageant titleholder, singer, model, and actress.
-She shot to fame after winning Miss Intercontinental Malaysia in 2017.
-She was then represented Malaysia at Miss Scuba International 2015, Face of Asia 2017 International Model, Miss Intercontinental 2017 as well as Miss Supranational 2018.
+She rose to fame after winning Miss Intercontinental Malaysia in 2017.
+She then represented Malaysia at Miss Scuba International 2015, Face of Asia 2017 International Model, Miss Intercontinental 2017, and Miss Supranational 2018.

 Background

 Sanjna was born in Ipoh, Perak.
 She is of North Indian descent.
-Sanjna speaks English, Malay, Hindi and understand some Chinese like 'xie-xie' and 'ni hao' and some French words like 'oui', 'merci', 'baguette' 'Evian' and 'croissant'.
+Sanjna speaks English, Malay, and Hindi.

 Education background

 Sanjna is a Pharmacy graduate from University of Cyberjaya.
-Over the course of her studies there, she received the Dean's List award for six times.
+Over the course of her studies there, she received the Dean's List award six times.

 Pageantry

 Miss Scuba International 2015

 Following her involvement in Miss Malaysia Indian Global 2014 competition, Sanjna was handpicked to represent Malaysia at the Miss Scuba International 2015 held in Kota Kinabalu, Sabah, and was placed Top 5 in Talent.

 Face of Asia 2017 International Model

 In May 2017, Sanjna competed in Face of Malaysia 2017 competition.
 She finished as the second runner-up and gained the right to represent Malaysia at Face of Asia 2017 International Model competition in Seoul, Korea.